simonvincenthk/simonvincenthk.github.io/_posts/2021-12-20-Appendix A: EnergyPlus Shoebox Model.md.md

 No definitive method exists by which to do this, and other researchers have used various approaches to include buoyancy-driven cooling in their thermal models.
 The consensus among EneryPlus users on Unmet Hours, a well-known EnergyPlus forums, seems to be that “Measures” are the best way to model opening and closing windows.
 (UnmetHours, 2021)

-Two particularly relevant approaches to controlling “operable windows” are the following
+One particularly relevant approaches to controlling “operable windows” using measures is the following:
-* “Add Wind and Stack Open Area” Method: https://unmethours.com/question/20051/how-can-i-model-operable-windows-in-open-studio-111-and-its-schedule/
+> “Add Wind and Stack Open Area” Method: https://unmethours.com/question/20051/how-can-i-model-operable-windows-in-open-studio-111-and-its-schedule/
+However, multiple other approaches are discussed here as well:
-* “AirflowNetwork:MultiZone:Component:DetailedOpening” method: https://unmethours.com/question/13/how-do-you-model-operable-windows/
+> “AirflowNetwork:MultiZone:Component:DetailedOpening” method: https://unmethours.com/question/13/how-do-you-model-operable-windows/

-For the purposes of this study, the former is used because it accurately models human bahviour and is well documented.
+For the purposes of this study, the "Add Wind and Stack Open Area" method is used because it accurately models human bahviour and is well documented.
 Using this method, a maximum indoor temperature can be set above which the windows will be opened and buoyancy-driven cooling will occur.

 {% include alert.html text="Note: This part of the EnergyPlus Model is unresolved.
 See https://unmethours.com/question/66159/how-can-windows-be-controlled-so-that-they-allow-buoyancy-driven-cooling-in-a-multi-level-building/ for more information." %}